ibm-cloud-docs/api-handbook/design/models.md

    specifically-formatted date string.
 *  A [Date/Time](/docs/api-handbook?topic=api-handbook-types#datetime) field contains a
    specifically-formatted date and time string.
-*  A [CRN](/docs/api-handbook?topic=api-handbook-types#crn) field contains a Cloud Resource Name.
+*  A [CRN](/docs/api-handbook?topic=api-handbook-types#crn) field contains a Cloud Resource Name as a string.
 *  An [Enumeration](/docs/api-handbook?topic=api-handbook-types#enumeration) field contains one of a predefined set of lower snake case strings.
-*  A [Model](/docs/api-handbook?topic=api-handbook-types#model) field contains a nested object.
-This object must be an instance of a specific model; the field's definition must specify this model.
+*  A [Model](/docs/api-handbook?topic=api-handbook-types#model) field contains a nested object with a predefined structure, whose property names are known in advance.
+This object must be an instance of a specific model;
+   the field's definition must specify this model.
 *  An [Array](/docs/api-handbook?topic=api-handbook-types#array) field contains an array which itself contains zero or more values.
 Each value must conform to a specific type (excluding the Array type itself); the field's definition must specify this type.
+*  A [Dictionary](/docs/api-handbook?topic=api-handbook-types#dictionary) field contains a nested object, whose property names are not predefined, which itself contains zero or more key/value pairs.
+Each value must conform to a specific type (excluding the Dictionary type itself); the field's definition must specify this type.

 ### Required, optional, and nullable fields
 {: #required-optional-and-nullable}